andremw/pfa-docker/README.md

 - node
 - mysql

+You can run the project using Docker Compose: `docker-compose up`.

-In order to run everything using docker, you will need to follow these steps:
+In order to run everything manually using docker, you will need to follow these steps:

 1. Create a network with `docker network create pfa-docker`
 2. Create a folder to store the data from MySQL with `mkdir pfa-data`